TaraVaskRequiem/YoutubeplaylistToSpotify/README.md

 ## Disclaimer

 * This is a third-party modification for spotify and youtube.
 It's important to use it responsibly and at your own risk.
+* i havent set up requirements.txt right so dont try and download the dependents from itjust download them manually for now :p